AbrilAlonsoC/Project_NLP/README.md

 ├── .env                         # Environment file storing OpenRouter API key (not pushed to GitHub).
 ├── Requirements/
 │   ├── requirements.txt          # Python dependencies required for the project.
-│   └── requirements.txt          # Python dependencies required for the project.
+│   └── requirements_mac.txt          # Python dependencies required for the project.

 ```